Tongatapu

 Tongatapu is the main island of Tonga and the site of its capital, Nukuʻalofa.
-It is located in Tonga's southern island group, to which it gives its name, and is the country's most populous island, with 74,611 residents (2016), 70.5% of the national population, on 260 km2.
-Tongatapu is Tonga's centre of government and the seat of its monarchy.
+Approximately 260 km2 in size, it is located in Tonga's southern island group, to which it gives its name and it is the country's most populous island, with 74,611 residents (2016) or roughly 70.5% of the total population.

-Tongatapu has experienced more rapid economic development than the other islands of Tonga, and has thus attracted many internal migrants from them.
+Tongatapu has experienced more rapid economic development than the other islands of Tonga, and has become a business, trade and labor center of the country.